mountainkidai/rfSEClub/Vocab/Phrases.md

    Meaning: to solve two problems at once.
    Example: Who doesn’t like products that kill two birds with one stone?

-   Meaning: To be mistaken, to be looking for solutions in the wrong place
-   Example: "Whole time he was barking up the wrong tree"

-6. On cloud nice
+7. On cloud nice

    Meaning: Extremely happy.
    Example: "She was on cloud nine after receiving the job offer for her dream position".

-7. A dime a dozen
+8. A dime a dozen

    Meaning: Something common.
    Example: "Those old phones are a dime a dozen these days."

+9. Dilemma

+   Meaning: A situation requiring a difficult choice.
+   Example: "She faced a dilemma: accept the job abroad or stay close to family".